Measuring size & concentration of nanoparticles

 thanks to 4 decisive advantages

-Videodrop films in real time all the particle between 10 nm and 10µm in a drop.
+Videodrop films in real time biological nanoparticles between 80 nm & 500 nm and provides a microscopic view up to 10µm in a drop.
 The compact device, assisted by a dedicated software, allows the manipulation to be very easy to perform.
 No labeling is necessary on the analyzed sample.
-It is possible to work on unpurified solutions and on little volumes (5µL) with a concentration range of 10^8 to 10^11 particles/ml.
+It is possible to work on unpurified solutions and on little volumes (5µL) with a concentration range of 10^8 to 10^10 particles/ml.

 Results in real time

 4 examples of analyses performed with the Videodrop

 Blood plasma with extracellular vesicles

 A solution of 5 to 10µL containing nanoparticles is placed on a microwell lighted by a simple LED, while an optic system, coupled to a camera, films their movements.

 The resulting movie shows in real time the displacement of the nanoparticles.

 A tracking algorithm allows to follow the trajectory of the observed objects.